Birding in Cedar Key

 Hundreds of Magnificent Frigate birds begin arriving at Seahorse and Snake Keys by late April and May.
 Cedar Key is one of the few places in the U.S. to see these birds as it is the farthest North they come.
 They remain in Cedar Key until late Fall.
 By late Summer and Fall, the mature male birds begin to “display.”
 This practice involves inflating its bright red throat pouch, usually while roosting in shoreline trees.

 Least Terns make their brief appearance during this short period.
 Other common summer birds include Osprey, Herons, Egrets, Ibis, Wood Storks, Roseate Spoonbills, Terns, Skimmers and Oystercatchers.

 The birds listed are those we see on a fairly regular basis (often in very large numbers).
 I occasionally see birds that are not as common, e.g., Masked Booby, Northern Gannett, Sooty Tern, Stilt Sandpipers, and White Herons.
 Etc. Please let us know of any unusual sightings you come across in our area.

-At Tidewater Tours, we strive to make every tour an experience rather than just a boat ride.
-Our Captains are historians, naturalists, and avid birders.
-We operate Cedar Key's only Coast Guard Inspected Touring Vessels certified to carry more than six passengers.
-Choose from several distinctly different tours which include virtually all of Cedar Key's natural and historical attractions.
+At Tidewater Tours we strive to make every tour a memorable experience rather than just a boat ride.
+Our Captains are historians, naturalists and avid birders.
+We operate Cedar Key’s only Coast Guard inspected touring vessels that are certified to carry more than six passengers.